tm8839/thesis/README.md

 # thesis

 This repository contains all of the code used in my 2025 Senior Thesis.
-If you are looking to recreate my results, following the steps listed below.
+If you are looking to recreate my results, follow the steps listed below.

 1. Stata:
    The .do file "thesisDataDo.do" will compile all the data necssary as is using Stata.
 The only caveat is that Github could not hold the large play-by-play files, so you will need to download these yourself.
 Go to: